Geneva University Hospitals: Structure

 The HUG is headed by a board of directors that delegates operational decisions to the chief executive officer of an executive committee that includes representatives from professional areas.
 Most management operations are assigned to departments.

 The Rega-HUG partner base of the Swiss Rescue Air Guard is located at the Geneva Airport.

 Personnel

-The HUG is one of the leading employers in the canton of Geneva.
-In 2017, 11,560 people worked in 180 different jobs at the HUG, 56% of them as care providers, 17% as physicians, 15% as administrative staff and 12% as technical and logistics personnel.
-Four out of ten employees worked part-time.
-Every year, around 1,000 professionals are hired.
+The HUG is one of the leading employers in the Canton of Geneva.
+In 2024, 13 086 people worked in 160 different jobs at the HUG.
+Of these, 72,7% worked as care providers and physicians, 14,4% as administrative staff, and 12,9% as technical and logistics personnel.

 Initial, continuing and post-graduate training

-In 2016, the HUG trained 742 in-house physicians, 160 WFH training clinic leaders, 1612 health professional trainees, 188 apprentices, 1,166 medical trainees, 338 other trainees, and more than 10,500 health care and social services professionals from the greater Geneva area in continuing education courses.
+In 2024, the HUG trained 954 in-house physicians, 276 WFH training clinic leaders, 1 645 health professional trainees, 204 apprentices, 1 365 medical trainees and 368 other trainees.